The History of Poor Law Unions

 By the early 1800s, however, there was dissatisfaction amongst some incorporations and their failure to produce the anticipated reductions in the poor rate.
 This was often due to the large debt incurred by the building of the incorporation workhouses which, in Norfolk especially, were often almost palatial in size.
 The high standards of living and medical relief provided, and the lack of any real contribution to the running costs from the sale of goods and materials manufactured by the inmates were also significant factors.
 The Mitford & Launditch incorporation in Norfolk was almost dissolved on two occasions.
 The Loes & Wilford incorporartion in Suffolk was disbanded in 1826 and the workhouse and its contents sold off.

 The origin of the term Union is most often associated with Thomas Gilbert's Act of 1782 which authorised adjacent parishes to combine (with the consent of two-thirds of the rate-payers) into Unions and to provide workhouses for the old, the sick, and the infirm.
-Gilbert's Unions were controlled by a board of Guardians, one from each member parish, appointed by local magistrates.
+In addition, single parishes could also adopt the provions of the Act.
+Unions were controlled by a board of Guardians, one from each member parish, appointed by local magistrates.
 The Guardians' work was supervised by a Visitor, also appointed by magistrates.

 Over the next fifty years, around a hundred Gilbert's Unions were formed.
 Agreements to form Unions or to change their membership were supposed to have been registered with the Clerks of the Peace, although this appears not always to have happened.
 The list of Gilbert Unions below was compiled from various parliamentary papers but is not necessarily complete.